RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 It’s like getting married.
 Be careful.
 Pick and choose.
 Is this the kind of person who likes to sue people?

-> For certain people, after fifty, litigation takes the place of sex. --Gore Vidal
+> "For certain people, after fifty, litigation takes the place of sex." --Gore Vidal

 Once representation begins, a lawyer assumes duties not easily shed and cases sometimes assume a life of their own.